machinekoder/asciidoc-sandbox/Creating a Machinekit Debian Image.md

 	sudo apt-get install libnotify-bin iw dnsmasq
 	sudo make install

-I can recommend the WiPi Wifi USB dongle from element14 or any other USB wifi adapter with the same chipset.
+I can recommend the WiPi USB dongle from element14 or any other USB wifi adapter with the same chipset.
 **NOTE:** For some reason the *EDIMAX EW-7811UN Wireless USB Adapter* dongle works only with a Nexus 7 as client

 ### step 11: Additional modifications